PN-Tester/DMAReaper/README.md

                         Maximum scan address (default: 0xFFFFFFFF)
 ```

 The only value you might need to change out of the box is MIN_ADDR.
-You may want to put something lower than 0x52000000.
-Try starting at 0x30000000.

 # Demo
 ![](https://github.com/PN-Tester/DMAReaper/blob/cd4b1fe68e02f6d773cf5fafe8398cfb24a1e645/demo.jpg)